BS in Music — Required Application Materials

 • Perform an audition.
 A successful audition will not guarantee acceptance into the Bachelor of Science, but it will be considered as a positive element in your application.
 In addition, a successful audition will provide consideration for other music degrees, if you select that option on your application.
 To prepare an audition, follow the Audition Requirements for your instrument.

-Computer Sciences Track
+Computer Science Track

 REQUIRED